toggle-dev0/number-classification-api/README.md

 2. **Routes**:

-   - **GET /api/numberClassification**: Returns a simple message indicating that the server is active.
-   - **POST /api/numberClassification/:num**: Accepts a number as a parameter and returns a JSON response with the following information:
+   - **GET /api/classify-number?number=num** Accepts a number as a parameter and returns a JSON response with the following information:
      - The original number
      - Whether the number is prime
      - Whether the number is a perfect square